-JAFAR PANAHI is an international award-winning film-maker from Iran who is banned from making films for 20 years.
+JAFAR PANAHI is an international award-winning film-maker from Iran who has been banned from making films for 20 years.

-An outspoken supporter of the Iranian opposition and a critic of former President, Ahmedinajad, he was sentenced to 6 years jail for 'propaganda against the Islamic Republic' but his sentence is still awaiting execution of verdict: he is not in jail, but could be imprisoned at any time.
-Panahi was arrested in 2010 as he was making a clandestine film about the 2009 failed Green movement uprising in Iran.
-Though released after 3 months, following international protests and a hunger strike, he was then sentenced to jail, banned from making films, travelling and talking to the media.
+An outspoken supporter of the Iranian opposition and a critic of former President Ahmadinejad, he was sentenced to 6 years in jail for 'propaganda against the Islamic Republic' but his sentence is still awaiting execution of verdict: he is not currently in jail, but could be imprisoned at any time.
+Panahi was arrested in 2010 as he was making a clandestine film about the 2009 failed Green Movement uprising in Iran.
+Though released after 3 months, following international protests and a hunger strike, he was then sentenced to jail, and banned from making films, travelling and talking to the media.

-He told the European Parliament delegation that visited Iran in 2013 that his testimony and that of his lawyer were ignored during his trial, and the verdict had been decided in advance.
+He told the European Parliament delegation that visited Iran in 2013 that his testimony and that of his lawyer were ignored during his trial, and that the verdict had been decided in advance.
 He warned the delegation that human rights issues are being forgotten as the world concentrates on the nuclear agreement with Iran, and opined that once sanctions are lifted, the repression in Iran will increase.
-The new Iranian leadership's flexibility was only being applied to foreign affairs not domestic ones, Panahi stated, with the pressure still on the press, on prisoners and on cultural life.
+The new Iranian leadership's flexibility was only being applied to foreign affairs, not domestic ones, Panahi stated, with the pressure still on the press, on prisoners and on cultural life.

-In a media interview in 2014, in defiance of his ban, he said that he felt that he has been released from a small jail only to be thrown into a bigger one, when he was banned from working.
+In a media interview in 2014, in defiance of his ban, he said that he felt that he had been released from a small jail only to be thrown into a bigger one, when he was banned from working.

-He has nevertheless broken the prohibition on film-making thrice.
-In 2011 he shot This is not a film in his own home in Tehran, sitting at his kitchen table, talking to his lawyer, waiting to be jailed.
-In 2014 he returned with Closed curtain featuring a screenwriter living alone with his dog in his house by the sea, with curtains shut.
-In 2015, Panahi starred in his award-winning film Taxi as a taxi driver talking to passengers, including fellow laureate Nasrin Sotoudeh, as he drives through the streets of Tehran.
+He has nevertheless broken the prohibition on film-making three times.
+In 2011 he shot This is not a film in his own home in Tehran, sitting at his kitchen table, talking to his lawyer, and waiting to be imprisoned.
+In 2014 he returned with Closed curtain, featuring a screenwriter living alone with his dog in his house by the sea, with the curtains shut.
+In 2015 Panahi starred in his award-winning film Taxi as a taxi driver talking to passengers, including fellow laureate Nasrin Sotoudeh, as he drives through the streets of Tehran.
+Panahi's films are known for their humanistic and realistic perspective on life.

 Panahi does not regard himself as a political person, but one who is willing to expose injustice.
-He has spoken out against censorship in Iran and criticised President Rouhani for not accomplishing his electoral promises in this regard, and has launched the Step by step campaign aiming to end the death penalty in Iran.
+He has spoken out against censorship in Iran and criticised President Rouhani for not accomplishing his electoral promises in this regard, and has launched the 'Step by step' campaign aiming to end the death penalty in Iran.